davedx/7guis_api/README.md

 * Time/logic flow: state series of actions that occur when something happens at a point in time.
 Actually most of these usually concern a specific component.
 Should they be part of its declaration?
 (Think how button click handlers are usually encapsulated in an OOP UI framework's class definitions...)
 Maybe it depends how FP/OOP we want to be.
 * Still lots of get/set boilerplate.
 Usually should be able to shorthand these like we do with the .filter in CRUD example.
 * Every . in a chain is an implicit promise .then.
 In other words, a . indicates *action* chaining.
+* We need an automatic user action undo/redo stack.
+Actions themselves need to be declared explicitly, or all actions will be undone.
+(See Circles example)

 ## Index